 Are you worried about someone?

-If you are worried about a vulnerable adult, please don't stay silent:
+If you are worried about an adult, please don't stay silent:

 What will happen next?